bhadreshpsavani/GCP_ACE_Notes/README.md

 * VPC networks are **global** and subnets are **regional**.
 * Routers are in built and firewalls rules can be configured
+* VPC routers and firewalls are managed by google as a build in features